dimitrisgiannopoulos/latency-bandwidth-simulator/README.md

    ```
 3. Open your browser at `http://localhost:3000`.

-### Payload Slider Settings

-The application includes a payload slider with the following options:
+### Configurable Options

+1. **Payload Slider Settings**:
-- **No Payload**: Simulates zero additional payload in the client's and server's messages.
+    - Adjust the payload slider in the client to simulate different payload sizes.
-- **Light**: Sends a payload of about 100 KB in the client's and about 2 MB in the server's messages.
-- **Medium**: Sends a payload of about 500 KB in the client's and about 5 MB in the server's messages.
-- **Heavy**: Sends a payload of about 1 MB in the client's and about 10 MB in the server's messages.

-Adjusting the slider updates the payload size dynamically during gameplay.
-The reason, is to simulate heavier applications, which normally send heavier payloads.
+    - This dynamically updates the payload size during gameplay.

-## Starting the Game

-- **Start Game**: Use the "Start Game" button to connect and start the game.
+2. **Server Configuration**:
+    - **Frame Rate**: Configurable in the server code (`updateInterval`, currently set to 16ms or ~60 FPS).
+    - **State Sync**: The server sends padded messages every 500ms to simulate state synchronization.
+3. **Client Padding**:
+    - Padded messages are sent to the server each time a move action is triggered (e.g., paddle movement).

 ## Measuring Latency

-The application measures round-trip time (RTT) as the latency:

 1. The client sends a `ping` message with a timestamp.
 2. The server responds with a `pong` message.